-In Rhode Island, after a defendant has been sentenced to serve time at the Adult Correctional Institute (“ACI”), they generally become eligible to receive good time.
+In Rhode Island, after a defendant has been sentenced to serve time at the Adult Correctional Institute (“ACI”), they generally become eligible to receive a good time.
 Good time, as the name suggests, is credit given to an inmate for good behavior while in prison.
 This credit is in the form of actual days shaven off of an inmate’s sentence.
 The more good time an inmate accrues, the shorter their sentence becomes.
-In addition to good time, an inmate can earn more days off of their sentence by working while in prison and going to school.
+In addition to a good time, an inmate can earn more days off of their sentence by working while in prison and going to school.
 RIGL Section 42-56-24 provides in pertinent part that:

 “For all prisoners serving sentences of more than one month, and not serving a sentence of imprisonment for life or a sentence imposed for a violation of the offenses identified in subsection (a) or (b) the director, or his or her designee, shall keep a record of the conduct of each prisoner, and for each month that prisoner has faithfully observed all the rules and requirements of the institutions and has not been subjected to discipline, there shall, with the consent of the director of the department of corrections or his or her designee and upon recommendation by the assistant director of institutions/operations, be deducted from the term or terms of sentence of that prisoner ten (10) days for each month’s good behavior.